TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

 Application scenarios
 ---------
 In this section we provide a step-by-step explanation of two application scenarios of EpiRegio.
-The two scenarios are similar to those in our paper 'EpiRegio: Analysis and retrieval of regulatory elements linked to genes (TODO: add link).
+The two scenarios are similar to those in our paper *EpiRegio: Analysis and retrieval of regulatory elements linked to genes* (TODO: add link).

 How to use EpiRegio to identify TF's target genes using ChIP-seq peak regions?